shahv1057/blog/src/pages/MontyHall.md

 Let's start at the beginning.

 - Let's say you are the contestant.
-You choose a door and have a **33.3%** chance (1 in 3) of choosing the door with the car behind it
+You have no clue which door has what.
+You randomly choose a door and have a **33.3%** chance (1 in 3) of choosing the door with the car behind it

 - Three situations arise:
     1) You choose the car